cdsittampalam/documentation/docs/Deposit & Withdraw.md

 Custodian Approval
 ------------------

-As a custodian, you approve the creation of a new address and the launching of a withdrawal transaction.
-If needed, you can also reject these tasks from going ahead.

-When you use the mobile app, an approval creates a signature that is processed by the app using its security features.
+When you approve or reject the transaction on the mobile app, an approval creates a signature that is processed by the app using its security features.

 For both the creation of the new address and the withdrawal, you will be able to sign the transaction if you are eligible for the withdrawal policy linked to the fund of the transaction.

-### New Address
+### Approve a New Address

-You authorise a whitelisted address that receives money going out from Qredo.
-Any address that you deem as insecure can be rejected.
-As soon as the initiator has authorised the creation of the new address, you will receive a notification on your phone.

 The mobile app shows you a screen asking you to approve or reject the new address.
 The screen also shows the following information: